RezaBayat76/playlists/README.md

 # Playlists

-If you are interested in sharing your favorite playlists with others, I really appreciate it if you add them below; many thanks :)
+If you are interested in sharing your favorite playlists with others, We really appreciate it if you add them below; many thanks :)

 ## Spotify